Anil Agarwal (industrialist): Philanthropy

 In 1992, Anil Agarwal created the Vedanta Foundation as the vehicle through which the group companies would carry out their philanthropic programs and activities.
 In the financial year 2013–14, the Vedanta group companies and the Vedanta foundation invested US$49.0 million in building hospitals, schools and infrastructure, conserving the environment and funding community programs that improve health, education and livelihood of over 4.1 million people.
 The initiatives were undertaken in partnership with the government and non-governmental organizations (NGOs).
 Among his inspirations, Agarwal counts Andrew Carnegie and David Rockefeller who built public works with their fortunes, and Bill Gates.
 The activities funded by his philanthropy are focused on child welfare, women empowerment and education.

-Anil Agarwal was ranked second in Hurun India Philanthropy List 2014 for his personal donation of Rs.
+Anil Agarwal was ranked second in the Hurun India Philanthropy List 2014 for his personal donation of Rs.
 1,796 crore (about $360 million).
 He was ranked 25th in the Hurun India Rich List with a personal fortune of 12,316cr.

-In 2015, the Vedanta group in partnership with Ministry for Women and Child development inaugurated the first "Nand Ghar" or modern anganwadi, of the 4,000 planned to set up.
-Agarwal has pledged to donate 75% of his family's wealth to charity, saying he was inspired by Bill Gates.
+In 2015, the Vedanta group, in partnership with the Ministry for Women and Child development, inaugurated the first "Nand Ghar" or modern anganwadi, of the 4,000 planned to set up.
+As of 2022, a total of 3,700 "Nand Ghars" have been established across 13 states in India.

+Agarwal has pledged to donate 75% of his family's wealth to charity, stating that he was inspired by Bill Gates.